Survey: 72% Of Graphic Designers Use Windows As Their Operating System

 Have you ever wondered which operating system graphic designers use most?
 Personally, I’ve always just assumed that designers use Mac exclusively.
 After all, it’s what most studios and agencies are equipped with, and Apple devices have always seemed especially popular among the design and branding crowd.

-Speculation isn’t enough, however.
+Speculation isn’t enough.
 So I polled my YouTube subscribers on the Design Made Simple channel to find out which operating system they use.
 Needless to say, the results may be surprising:

 Which Operating System Graphic Designers Use Most

-We surveyed 135k+ subscribers to the Design Made Simple YouTube channel and asked them which operating system they primarily use for graphic design.
+883 subscribers to the Design Made Simple YouTube channel were polled and asked them which operating system they primarily use for graphic design.
 The results are as follows:

 WindowsWindows